Social Contribution Activities 3 GOOD HEALTH AND WELL-BEING 4 QUALITY EDUCATION

 • “Super Science High School” is a designation awarded by Japan’s Ministry of Education, Culture, Sports, Science and Technology to high schools that implement curricula focused on the sciences and mathematics that goes beyond the Ministry’s official guidelines with the aim of fostering the next generation of talented engineers and scientists.

-• Educational support activities in fiscal year 2022 included holding workshops at Sakura Higashi High School and Super Science High School lectures at Seishin Gakuen High School, among others.
-The Central Research Laboratories also continued to assist Super Science High School–designated schools through participation by executive-level employees in the steering committees of Sakura Senior High School and Funabashi High School.
+• Educational support activities included holding color design lectures at Sakura Higashi High School and Seishin Gakuen High School.
+The Central Research Laboratories also continues to assist Super Science High School–designated institutions through participation by executive-level employees in the steering committees of Sakura Senior High School and Funabashi High School, where they provided advice from a corporate perspective.

 Initiatives Led by the Kashima Plant

-The Kashima Plant, in Ibaraki Prefecture, has accepted trainees in cooperation with Ibaraki Hasaki High School’s internship program— dubbed the Hako Duel System—since 2008.
-In fiscal year 2022, three students from the school’s industrial chemistry and information sciences programs participated in lectures on product knowledge, safety and compliance, and in practical training at the plant, over a period of three months.
+The Kashima Plant, in Ibaraki Prefecture, has accepted trainees in cooperation with Ibaraki Hasaki High School’s internship program—dubbed the Hako Dual System—since 2008.
+In fiscal year 2023, two students from the school’s industrial chemistry and information sciences programs participated in lectures on product knowledge and safety, and in practical training at the plant, from October through November.
+Additionally, in collaboration with the Kamisu City Community Medicine Promotion Section, the plant made itself available for on-site training for interns participating in the fiscal year 2023 Occupational Health Fundamentals Workshop with the aim of helping improve the skills of occupational physicians by enhancing interns’ understanding of production facilities.

 Matching Gift Program

-DIC has a matching gift program in Japan whereby it matches the total amount collected through an annual year-end fundraising drive spearheaded by its employees’ union.
-Funds raised through the 2022 drive and matching gift program were donated to 19 children’s homes and facilities providing support for disabled individuals.
+DIC has a matching gift program whereby it matches the total amount collected through an annual year-end fundraising drive spearheaded by its employees’ union.
+Funds raised through the 2023 drive and matching gift program were donated to 20 recipients, including facilities providing social welfare services and those providing support for disabled individuals.